 Used in business emails to indicate that the content is not related to business, the recipient can ignore it if desired.

-Used when the email content is contained in the subject line, and the email body remains empty.
-This saves the recipient's time because then they do not have to open the email.
+Used when the email content is contained in the subject line and the email body remains empty.
+This saves the recipient time because they do not have to open the email.

 Used to inform the recipient that they don’t need to reply to the email, which reduces email clutter from replies like “okay, great.”

 OOO is the standard acronym to tell the recipient that you are out of office.
 You can also set up email autoresponders to let people know you are not in the office or not available.

 Read in detail - A Comprehensive Guide to Understanding Email Autoresponder.